Yasuo Mizui: Four completed forms

-"Hommage à Néguev (To Neguev)" (marble / 3.7m x 1.7 x 0.6 / 1962 / Mitzpe Ramon, Israel, Symposium) performed on the occasion of a Symposium in Israel.
-About this experience, the artist expresses himself in these words: It was a real brainwashing life for two months in the Negev desert.
-I felt my sculpture as a drop in the sea with immensity of nature.
-This is the first time that I could hold chisel with sincerely humble.
-When I made an elliptical hole in the top part, I felt that sun light was rising towards me.
+Hommage à Néguev (To Negev) (marble, 3.7m x 1.7m x 0.6m, 1962, Mitzpe Ramon, Israel, Symposium) was created during a symposium in Israel.
+Reflecting on this experience, the artist expressed:

+It was a real brainwashing experience for two months in the Negev Desert.
+I felt my sculpture as a drop in the sea, immersed in the immensity of nature.
+This was the first time I could hold a chisel with sincere humility.
+When I made an elliptical hole in the top part, I felt that sunlight was rising towards me.